ferfemar/ipspace-training/hw-4-deployment/README.md

 # Homework 4 - Deploy Network Services From a Data Model

 Building on data models from exercise # 3.
 Playbooks deploying service provider infrastructure plus IPv4 (Internet) and L3 VPNv4 services.

+Improvements highlights from HW3:

+* Basic service deployment now works for both Cisco and Juniper platforms and includes a routing protocol (BGP for VPNv4, static for IPv4).
+* Basic validation playbooks for fabric and services

 ## Data models